devops-rob/target-cli/README.md

 ### Terraform

-This is designed to store sets of terraform variables into profiles to allow for easy switching.
+This is designed to store sets of Terraform variables into profiles to allow for easy switching.

 #### Example Use case